KarenHarley/React-Portfolio/README.md

 ---

-- An About-Me section.
+- An About Me section.

 ![Picture of About me section](pics/aboutMe.png)

 ---

-- A Contact-Me section.
+- A Contact Me section.

 ![Picture of contact me section](pics/contact.png)